TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 Strings and numbers may be our building blocks, but as your scripts get more complex, you're going to need a way to deal with large quantities of them.
 Luckily, JavaScript has a couple of data types that are used for just that.
 An Array is an ordered collection of items (Strings, numbers, or other things).

 1. Go through [JavaScript Arrays from W3Schools](https://www.w3schools.com/js/js_arrays.asp).
-1. [JavaScript Array Methods](https://www.w3schools.com/js/js_array_methods.asp) covers some of the most useful built-in array methods. covers some of the most useful built-in array methods.
+1. [JavaScript Array Methods](https://www.w3schools.com/js/js_array_methods.asp) covers some of the most useful built-in array methods.
 These fundamentals are something you'll use every day, so don't rush too much and miss out!
-1. This [JavaScript Arrays crash course](https://www.youtube.com/watch?v=7W4pQQ20nJg) explains an overview explains an overview of arrays in JavaScript in about 6 minutes.
+1. This [JavaScript Arrays crash course](https://www.youtube.com/watch?v=7W4pQQ20nJg) explains an overview of arrays in JavaScript in about 6 minutes.

 ### Loops